Algarve Cup

 The Algarve Cup was an invitational tournament for national teams in women's association football hosted by the Portuguese Football Federation (FPF).
-Held annually in the Algarve region of Portugal since 1994, it was one of the most prestigious and longest-running women's international football events and had been nicknamed the "Mini FIFA Women's World Cup".
+Held annually in the Algarve region of Portugal from 1994 to 2022, it was one of the most prestigious and longest-running women's international football events and had been nicknamed the "Mini FIFA Women's World Cup".

 The most successful teams were the United States, with ten titles, Norway and Sweden with five, and Germany with four.
 The United States, Norway, Germany, and Spain are the only nations to have won both the FIFA Women's World Cup and the Algarve Cup.

 The Algarve Cup, as an annual event featuring most of the world's top women's football teams, had no parallel in the men's game, given that there are fewer professional women's leagues and thus fewer scheduling conflicts.
 It was played in late February or early March, at the same time as the Arnold Clark Cup, the Cup of Nations, the Cyprus Women's Cup, the Istria Cup, the Pinatar Cup, the SheBelieves Cup, the Tournoi de France, the Turkish Women's Cup and the Women's Revelations Cup.

 It has not been held since the introduction of the UEFA Women's Nations League in 2023.